hugeandbulk/Cryptography/checksum/readme.md

 What is the best checksum method?

 _One algorithm, SHA-1, produces a 160-bit checksum and is the best-performing checksum, followed by the 256-bit and 512-bit versions.
 Checksums play an important role in data protection and file security_.

+What is the size of a checksum?

+_The size can be indicated in the name of the hash, for example, SHA-256 makes a resulting checksum that is 256 bits.
+The checksum algorithm is really a special kind of hash function.
+A hash function is a function, or process, that can be used to map data of arbitrary size to data of a fixed size_.